-Homes in the Berkshires Colonial with Pool, Solar benefits, and Acreage
+Homes in the Berkshires A Stunning Colonial with Pool, Solar benefits, and Acreage and MORE

 Superbly designed and crafted late 1700s early 1800's reproduction colonial built in 2003 & 2004 offering privacy yet just a brief pleasant stroll to the Williams College campus, to the theater, to shops, the library, and restaurants.
 Bordered on one side by the picturesque Hemlock Brook, this handsome, spacious, comfortable and abundantly detailed home offers 3.6 acres of privacy and choices not found anywhere else in the heart of Williamstown MA.
 One approaches the home along a curving paved driveway and first notes the two-sided covered porch which wraps the house in cozy comfort.
 No attention to detail has been spared and every possible enhancement has been included.
 Prepare to be enthralled with the history and detail of this home.
 Close enough to the town to be comfy but far enough out to be private.
 The owner has spared no effort in creating the unique persona of this lovely reproduction home.
 Truly architecturally perfect.